-Verify that the product name of the pre-filled syringe is Spikevax JN.1.
-If the product name is Spikevax 50 micrograms, Spikevax bivalent Original/Omicron BA.1, Spikevax bivalent Original/Omicron BA.4-5 or Spikevax XBB.1.5, please make reference to the Summary of Product Characteristics for that formulation.
+Verify that the product name of the pre-filled syringe is Spikevax LP.8.1.
+If the product name is Spikevax 50 micrograms, Spikevax bivalent Original/Omicron BA.1, Spikevax bivalent Original/Omicron BA.4-5, Spikevax XBB.1.5 or Spikevax JN.1, please make reference to the Summary of Product Characteristics for that formulation.

-Handling instructions for the Spikevax JN.1 pre-filled syringes
+Handling instructions for the Spikevax LP.8.1 pre-filled syringes

 Do not shake.